csforge/design-patterns/README.md

 - Depend upon abstractions.
 Do not depend upon concrete classes.
 - Principle of Least Knowledge - talk only to your immediate friends.(*)
 - The Hollywood Principle - Don't call us, we'll call you.
+- Single Responsibility - A class should have only one reason to change.

 ##OO Patterns:##